zacernst/metalpipe/source/index.rst

 MetalPipe: Modules for ETL Pipelines
 ====================================

+MetalPipe is a set of modules for building configuration-driven, efficient ETL pipelines with a minimum amount of custom code.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    Overview <overview>
    The Data Journey <data_journey>
+   Monitoring <monitoring>
    Treehorn <treehorn>
    Implementation notes <implementation>
    API documentation <api>
    License <license>

 Indices and tables
 ==================